 However, markets are complex and not easy to understand.
 The financial media writes every day about why the markets went either up or down.
 Most of this is utter bullshit.
 Hardly anyone knows why a stock or index goes up or down.

 When a journalist calls some pundit about why the market was strong, the pundit has to answer something.
 He can’t say “I have no clue”.
 Most market action is just noise and randomness.

 While we prefer to use strategies that we believe are logical, we sometimes add strategies that we don’t understand why work.
 Markets are sometimes not logical, and we accept that we only understand a small fraction of the action taking place every day.

 Instead, we prefer to focus on the robustness of the strategies by using some simple tests, such as a visual look at the equity curve and the mathematical profit factor.
 However, they are somewhat correlated.
 The best test of robustness is the out of sample test:

-A good strategy passes the out of sample tests:
+A good trading strategy passes the out of sample tests:

 A strategy should always be run out of sample.
-What is out of sample?
+What is an out-of-sample backtest?
 Out of sample is when you test your strategy on data not used in the backtest.

 This can be done in two ways:

 - Split your dataset into two periods.
 If your dataset is from the year 2000 until December 2020, backtest and develop the strategy based on the data from the year 2000 until, for example, 2017.
 When you believe you have a tradeable strategy, test the data using the data fra 2018 until December 2020.
 This way, you are testing the strategy on unknown data, i.e. “out of sample” data.